possibilities/meteor-forms/README.md

 ## TODO

+Something wrong with checkboxes

 Mass assignment protection where possible

+Cancel and reset should clear errors

 `method` key should allow a string or function with string denoting a `Meteor.method`